EricTay1997/Optimization-of-Biclustering-via-SSVD/README.md

 ### Eric Tay and Cathy Shi
 #### April 27, 2021

+### Files
+- `algorithms.py` contains an implementation of the original and optimized SSVD algorithm, which has been uploaded to [PyPI].
+- `STA 663L Final Submission.ipynb` downloads the algorithms from [PyPI], and reproduces the results in `STA 663L Final Submission.pdf`.
+- `STA 663L Final Submission.pdf` is the report for our final project.

 ### Package for SSVD
 The optimized version of SSVD algorithm is now uploaded to [PyPI](https://test.pypi.org/project/ssvd-pkg-cathy10/) and ready for installation via the following command lines: